 If you’ve ever been on an airplane, you’ll notice that the flight attendant always says that in the case of an emergency, to put on your own oxygen mask first before helping others put theirs on.

 There’s a really good reason for that, and I would like to share my two cents worth on this one.

 (Prefer not to read?
 Just click play on the video above.)

 Self-care can be a really hard one for busy women, who are trying to work full-time and be a mom, be a wife and trying to get everything checked off the to-do list by the end of the day.

-Let me tell you something from personal experience.
+I'd like to share something with you from personal experience.
 The to-do list, will always be there.
 It will never not be there.
-And if you ever do manage to get everything else checked off, something else magically sneeks on the list before you even take your pen off the paper from checking off the last item.
+And if you ever do manage to get everything else checked off, something else magically sneaks on the list before you even take your pen off the paper from checking off the last item.

 Trust me, it’s just the way our busy lives are.

-Now, what I’m about to tell you comes from my own previous lack of wisdom and I’ve shared my story before, where I would constantly allow myself to get run down and exhausted because I believed that my to-do list was more important that stepping aside, letting go of the list for a few moments and taking the time to re-fill my own personal fuel tank.
+What I’m about to tell you comes from my own previous lack of wisdom - perhaps you've read my story before.
+I would constantly allow myself to get run down and exhausted because I believed that my to-do list was more important than stepping aside, letting go of the list for a few moments and taking the time to re-fill my own personal fuel tank.

 This is what I’ve discovered - when you regularly fill your own personal fuel tank, you then have something to give to others.